Pomeranian Husky: Dog Breed Profile and Information

 However, due to their small size, they don’t need intensive training like the larger dogs.

-Playing an outdoor game in the yard with them is about enough plus the side benefit of strengthening the bond between the dog, and its human companion.
+Playing an outdoor game in the yard with them is enough, plus the side benefit of strengthening the bond between the dog and its human companion.

-It is still essential that you take your dog out for a walk now and then, let them explore new sights and smells.
+You must take your dog for a walk and let them explore new sights and smells.
 Thirty minutes of daily walking can fulfill their exercise requirements.

 Health issues

-Several people believe that cross-bred dogs (i.e. designer dogs) are more healthy than purebreds due to the larger gene pool.
+Several people believe cross-bred dogs (i.e., designer dogs) are healthier than purebreds due to the larger gene pool.

 Fortunately, both the Siberian Husky and the Pomeranian are considerably healthy breeds.
 Although there are certain health issues, this breed can develop:

-• Dilated cardiomyopathy is the most occurring heart disease for a lot of dogs.
+• Dilated cardiomyopathy is the most common heart disease for a lot of dogs.
 It develops quickly and triggers breathing constraints, coughing, appetite loss, and fatigue.

 • Eye problems are another complication to watch out for.
 Entropion is a typical occurrence in Huskies; it’s an ailment that triggers their eyelids’ inward rolling.
 This is a genetic health condition that will further worsen if not treated.